volodymyrhudyma/blog/content/blog/render-raw-html-in-react.md

 tag:
   - React
 promote: false
-metaDescription: Learn how to sanitize and render HTML code in React by using dangerouslySetInnerHTML prop or external libraries.
+metaDescription: Learn how to sanitize and render raw HTML code in React using the dangerouslySetInnerHTML prop or external libraries.
-teaser: Sometimes it is necessary to display an HTML code in React which may come from an external source or WYSIWYG editor.
-By default, you are not allowed to do this for security reasons, but there are a few ways to bypass...
+teaser: Sometimes it is necessary to display an HTML code in React, which comes from an external source or a WYSIWYG editor.
+By default, this is not allowed for security reasons, but there are a few ways to bypass this limitation...
 date: 2021-02-06T21:09:38.994Z
 ---
-Sometimes it is necessary to display an HTML code in React which may come from an external source or WYSIWYG editor.
+Sometimes it is necessary to display an HTML code in React, which comes from an external source or a WYSIWYG editor.

-By default, you are not allowed to do this for security reasons, but there are a few ways to bypass this restriction.
+By default, this is not allowed for security reasons, but there are a few ways to bypass this limitation.

-In this article, we will learn how to inject HTML code inside your React component.
+In this article, we will learn how to inject HTML code into your React component.

 ## Default Behaviour

-In order to better understand the default React behaviour, let's try to embed some HTML into the React component:
+To better understand React's default behaviour, let's try embedding some HTML into the React component:

 ```jsx
 const html = `